ScoutmasterBucky/ScoutmasterBucky/README.md

 ### Callout

 Adds text between requirements.
 Centered, italicized.
 Useful for headings, "OR" or "AND" lines, and the like.
-Does not show up on the workbook.

 ```
 - callout: true